 Perhaps you’ve met just recently but felt that there was a potential for a solid connection.
 In either case, it’s a jarring experience when you reach out to someone after what you thought was a pleasurable meeting, only not to get any response back.

 It’s easy to blame ourselves and assume that we’ve done something wrong.
 When someone “ghosts” us with no explanation, it can make us anxious and paranoid.
-We might go through all our interactions in our mind, trying to analyze them.
+We might go through all our interactions in our minds, trying to analyze them.
 We might get the urge to send message after message, regretting our words each time we don’t get a reply.

 What does it mean when someone stops replying to us?
 Did we do something to upset them?
 Why aren’t they telling us why they’ve decided to cut contact?
 We can drive ourselves crazy with these questions.